National University FAQ

 How will my work experience be considered for transfer of credit?

-Credit for work experience is program-specific; some big examples include:
+Credit for work experience is program-specific.
+Examples include:

 - POST training (articulated states)